Minimax Active Learning: Experiments

-\textbf{\ours performance on \imagenet.} Figure \ref{fig:classification} shows mean accuracy obtained by our method (error are shown in error bars) compared to prior works and Random sampling for $4$ splits from $5\%-20\%$ data labeling.
-We first want to highlight that, in \textit{all} the experiments, \ours achieves a higher mean accuracy in the beginning \textit{before} selecting instances for labeling due to the effective semi-supervised learning strategy performed during adversarial training of $F$ and $C$.
+\textbf{\ours performance on \imagenet.} Table~\ref{tab:imagenet} shows mean accuracy obtained by our method compared to prior works and Random sampling for $4$ splits from $5\%-20\%$ data labeling.
+Top-1 denotes the accuracy obtained with supervised learning on the full dataset using a randomly initialized ResNet18 architecture.
+We first want to highlight that, in \textit{all} the experiments, \ours achieves higher mean accuracy in the beginning \textit{before} selecting instances for labeling due to the effective semi-supervised learning strategy performed during adversarial training of $F$ and $C$.
 We improve the state-of-the-art by more than $100\%$ increase in the gap between the accuracy achieved by the previous state-of-the-art method (VAAL) and Random sampling.
-As can be seen in Fig. \ref{fig:classification}, this improvement can be also viewed in the number of samples required to achieve a specific accuracy.
-For instance, the accuracy of $41.92\pm0.75\%$ is achieved by \ours using $128$K images whereas VAAL should be provided with almost $32$K more images and Coreset and Random sampling with $64$K more labeled images to obtain the same performance.
-Random sampling remains a competitive baseline as BALD performs below that.
+As can be seen in Table~ \ref{tab:imagenet}, this improvement can be also viewed in the number of samples required to achieve a specific accuracy.
+For instance, the accuracy of $42.9\pm0.8\%$ is achieved by \ours using $10\%$ of the data ($128$K images) whereas VAAL should be provided with almost $32$K more images and Coreset and Random sampling with $64$K more labeled images to obtain the same performance. \ours can achieve $52.9\%$ accuracy using only $20\%$ of the data while the accuracy on the full dataset is $61.5\pm0.8$.